cpbotha/cpbotha.github.io/content/posts/2016-12-11-pgp-never-gonna-give-you-up.md

 specific buddy of mine</a> is never gonna give me up and is never gonna let me down.

-Cryptographically signing a message is equally easy, except that you&#8217;ll have to enter that long passphrase of yours.
+Cryptographically signing a message is equally easy, except that you'll have to enter that long passphrase of yours.
 OpenKeychain will then make the signed and optionally encrypted text text available for sharing to any app, or for copying and pasting: